Thursday, February 25, 2010

 Going Terminal...

-You know from the get-go that Up In The Air is a comedy because of the opening music, an uptempo jazzy rendition of This Land is Your Land.
+You know from the get-go that Up in the Air is a comedy because of the opening music, an up-tempo jazzy rendition of This Land is Your Land.
 Laughs don't usually come from situations that involve people losing their jobs, and Up in the Air proves that they still don't.
 This is the type of film that thinks is funny in an intellectual fashion but is neither as smart, clever, or interesting as it thinks it is.

-Up in the Air, directed by Jason Reitman and cowritten by Reitman and Sheldon Turner, asks us to do the impossible: trying to convince us to sympathize with someone who has no sympathy for anyone.
-Bingham is an extremely loathsome character, someone who is incapable of love and as such it's difficult to care about his journey.
-As a film viewer, I detest those little symbolic touches that are blatantly obvious.
+To be fair, I have never read the novel, but I cannot imagine how the audience can care for someone like Ryan Bingham.
+I found him an extremely loathsome character, someone who is incapable of love and as such it's difficult to care about his journey.
 Take for example, the cutout of his sister and fiancé.
-He puts the picture in his luggage and it doesn't fit--thereby symbolizing how his family (or any other human relation) doesn't fit into his neat little lifeless existence.
+He puts the picture in his luggage, and it doesn't fit--thereby symbolizing how his family (or any other human relation) doesn't fit into his neat little lifeless existence.

 We also can't find any humanity in any of the other characters.
 Alex has no difficulties getting together with a man she doesn't really know just for some casual sex.
 Natalie seems oblivious to how dreadful it is to fire people at all, let alone via the coldest method possible.
 As for Craig, any person who believes a down economy where others are truly suffering is a wonderful thing can't be someone we can embrace.

-This is at the core of what is wrong with Up In The Air: if you have no one to empathize or identify with, you end up not caring about what happens to any of the characters.
+This is at the core of what is wrong with Up in the Air: if you have no one to empathize or identify with, you end up not caring about what happens to any of the characters.
 If you can't identify with anyone on screen, you don't have a successful film.

 Bateman and to a lesser extent Clooney are self-consciously smarmy, horrid people.
 Kendrick's Natalie is again perky and dumb, like an overly eager child who just found out she made captain of the cheerleading squad.
 She was never believable.
 Farmiga's Alex was, and she gave a solid performance, probably the only one who did.

-The film begins with a montage of people getting fired and their reactions: anger mostly, though a few defensive and all hostile.
-It ends with a montage of the same people (at least I think they are the same--the movie felt so long I had all but forgotten) talking about how their life is after they were terminated.
-They realized life goes on.
 A comedy has to have either serious people in a humorous situation or humorous people in a serious situation to work.
-Up In The Air has neither: there really is nothing funny about watching people lose their jobs or about the people doing the firing.
-On the whole, Up In The Air never takes off.
-Also, I never imagined that sitting next to Sam Elliot was considered a prize.
+Up in the Air has neither: there really is nothing funny about watching people lose their jobs or about the people doing the firing.
+On the whole Up in the Air never takes off.

 Friday, February 12, 2010